Maersk Alabama hijacking: Hostage situation

-However, negotiations broke down hours after the pirates fired on Halyburton not long after sunrise on Saturday, 11 April.
-The American frigate did not return fire and "did not want to escalate the situation".
-No crew members of Halyburton were injured from the gunfire, as the shots were fired haphazardly by a pirate from the front hatch of the lifeboat.
-"We are safe and we are not afraid of the Americans.
-We will defend ourselves if attacked", one of the pirates told Reuters by satellite phone.
-Phillips' family had gathered at his farmhouse in Vermont awaiting a resolution to the situation.
-Later that day, Maersk Alabama arrived in the port of Mombasa under U.S. military escort.
-The FBI then secured the ship as a crime scene.
-Castellano stated that as the winds picked up, tensions rose among the pirates and "we calmed them" and persuaded the pirates to be towed by the destroyer.
+Negotiations broke down after a pirate fired on Halyburton not long after sunrise on Saturday, 11 April.
+Halyburton did not return fire and "did not want to escalate the situation".
+There were no injuries as the shots were fired haphazardly from the front hatch of the lifeboat.
+A pirate told Reuters by satellite phone: "We are safe and we are not afraid of the Americans.
+We will defend ourselves if attacked".
+Phillips' family gathered at his farmhouse in Vermont.
+Maersk Alabama arrived in Mombasa under U.S. military escort and was secured as a crime scene by the FBI.
+Castellano stated that as the winds picked up, tensions rose among the pirates and "we calmed them" and persuaded them to be towed by the destroyer.